byu/serf/README.md

     # Throwing in this class definition to make example work
     class MyCreateWidget

-      def initialize(logger)
+      def initialize(logger, success_message)
         @logger = logger
+        @success_message = success_message
       end

       def call(parcel)
-        @logger.info "In My Create Widget, creating a widget: #{parcel.to_json}" return { success: true }
+        @logger.info "In My Create Widget, creating a widget: #{parcel.to_json}" return { success: @success_message }
       end
     end

     ##
-    # Registers a serf that responds to a parcel wht the given request "kind".
+    # Registers a serf that responds to a parcel with the given request "kind".
+    # The interactor is instantiated by asking for other components in the
+    # registry and for parameters set in the environment variable.
-    registry.add 'subsystem/requests/create_widget' do |r|
+    registry.add 'subsystem/requests/create_widget' do |r, env|
-      serf interactor: MyCreateWidget.new(r[:logger])
+      serf interactor: MyCreateWidget.new(r[:logger], env[:success_message])
     end